freeradical13/freeradical13.github.io/index.md

 An organism is an object with the properties of life.

-A [species][] is a somewhat ambiguous term that describes a group of closely related organisms across time and space, and species are generally differentiated by groups of organisms that may breed with each other.
+A [species][] is a somewhat ambiguous term that describes a group of closely related organisms across time and space, and species are generally differentiated by groups of organisms that may reproduce sexually with each other, or by physical and genetic similarities for asexual organisms.
 A [population][] is a group of organisms of the same species in the same area.
 A [community][] is a group of populations of different species.
 A [metapopulation][] is a group of populations of the same species in some area that may immigrate and emmigrate between each other.

 An [autotroph][] (or producer) is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
 A [heterotroph][] (or consumer) cannot produce its own food so it must consume autotrophs or their products.
 A [mixotroph][] can be either autotrophic and/or heterotrophic.